Non-reductive geometric invariant theory and hyperbolicity: Jet differentials

 \subsection{Compactifications of $J_kX/\diff_k(1)$}

 In order to find and describe invariant jet differentials we can try to construct projective completions of the quasi-projective fibrewise quotient

-This quotient fibres over $X$ (as $\diff_k(X)$ acts fibrewise) and we can hope to detect invariant jet differentials as global sections of powers of ample line bundles on suitable fibrewise projective completions $\overline{J_kX/\diff_k(1)}$.
-This strategy indeed works, and there exist two constructions in the literature.
+This quotient fibres over $X$ (as $\diff_k(1)$ acts fibrewise) and we can hope to detect invariant jet differentials as global sections of powers of relatively ample line bundles on suitable fibrewise projective completions $\overline{J_k^\reg X/\diff_k(1)}$.
+Indeed this strategy works, and there exist two constructions in the literature.

 \begin{enumerate} \item \textbf{The Demailly--Semple tower} The first construction goes back to Semple, and was studied and introduced into the study of hyperbolicity questions by the landmark paper of Demailly \cite{dem}.
-The Demailly--Semple tower $X_k$ is an iterated projective bundle over $X$
+The Demailly--Semple tower $X_k^\DS$ is an iterated projective bundle over $X$

-endowed with projections $\pi_{i,k}:X_k \to X_i$ and canonical line bundles $\pi_{i,k}^*\calo_{X_i}(1) \to X_k$ whose sections are global invariant jet differentials.
+endowed with projections $\pi_{i,k}:X_k^\DS \to X_i^\DS$ and canonical line bundles $\pi_{i,k}^*\calo_{X_i^\DS}(1) \to X_k^\DS$ whose sections are global invariant jet differentials.
 The total space $X_k$ is smooth of dimension $\dim(X_k)=n+k(n-1)$.
-For the details of the construction see \cite{dem, dmr}.
+For the details of the construction see \cite{dem,dmr}.
 In \cite{b1} equivariant localisation was introduced on the Demailly-Semple tower, and following the strategy of \cite{dmr}, the Green--Griffiths--Lang conjecture for generic hypersurfaces with degree at least $n^{6n}$ was proved.
 In \cite{b1} it was also proved that we cannot expect better than an exponential degree bound with this approach.